THE GREATEST LIE EVER TOLD

 Please keep in mind that all of the following passages are addressed only to Christians:

-This means that if a believer keeps on living in the appetites of the flesh he will die spiritually.
+This means that if a believer keeps on living in the appetites of the flesh, he will die, slaying his own resurrection mentioned two verses earlier in Romans 8:11.
 This is not a suggestion that he try to be righteous, accompanied by the assurance that eternal life already has been guaranteed regardless of compliance with God’s laws.

-Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness [immorality], Idolatry, sorcery, hatred, variance, emulations, wrath, strife, seditions, heresies, Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.
+Now the works of the flesh are evident, which are: adultery, fornication, uncleanness, lewdness, idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies, envy, murders, drunkenness, revelries, and the like; of which I tell you beforehand, just as I also told you in time past, that those who practice such things will not inherit the kingdom of God.
 (Galatians 5:19-21)

 This means that if a believer is immoral, unclean, or covetous, he will not inherit the Kingdom of Christ and of God.
 None of these behaviors are permitted in the Kingdom.
 This is not a suggestion that the believer try to show his gratitude for a Divine amnesty, accompanied by the assurance that eternal life in the Kingdom of God already has been guaranteed regardless of whether or not the believer persists in covetous behavior.